colin-blingbling/felixhnguyen.github.io/_publications/finedu.md

 coursework can lead to roughly 20% improvement on coupon utilization rate, and this effect persists until much later in life.
 Evidence also suggests that the effect is strongest amongst minority consumers.
 [Download paper here](http://academicpages.github.io/files/Felix-FinEdu.pdf)

 Recommended citation: Felix Nguyen.
 (2021). &quot;Do Math Whizzes Save More?
-Long-term Effect of Mathemathical Education on Consumption Behavior. <i>Working Paper</i>.
+Long-term Effect of Mathemathical Education on Consumption Behavior..&quot <i>Working Paper</i>.